-Subsection 4.
-The MSC study programme Digital Design and Communication belongs under the Board of external examiners for Information Studies and Interactive Media Studies (IIM).
-The MSC study programme Software Development and Technology belongs under the Board of external examiners for Computer Science (D).
-The MSC study programme Games belongs under the Board of external examiners for Information Studies and Interactive Media Studies (IIM) and the Board of external examiners of Copenhagen er Science (D).
+- Digital Design and Communication: The examiners for Information Studies and Interactive Media Studies (IIM) - Software Development and Technology: The examiners for Computer Science (D) - Games: The examiners for Information Studies and Interactive Media Studies (IIM) and the examiners for Computer Science (D).

+Subsection 5.
+See also:

-- Subsection 5.
-Please also refer to: - The IT University's examination regulations. - The IT University's rules and procedures for complaints.
+- The IT University's examination regulations. - The IT University's rules and procedures for complaints.